top of page

 Once Funded

 Once the Board has voted to fund your proposal, the approval process will begin.
-Within a few weeks, of approval, we will send you an Approval Document with notice of your funds.
+Within a few weeks of approval, we will send you an Approval Document with notice of your funds.
 Project Check-Ins are required via a Google form that will be provided to you along with further information within the Approval Document.
-You will be asked to complete a total of 8 Project Check-Ins during the two-year funding period, or until your project has been fully implemented.
-A Project Check-In must be completed every three months from the date of your Project Approval, a timeline of when these Project Check-Ins are expected will be listed in your Approval Document.
-We have Project Check-Ins so that we can stay up to date with your project.
+You will be asked to complete a Project Check-Ins every three months during the two-year funding period, or until your project has been fully implemented.

 bottom of page